reese/blog/content/thoughts/retreat-reflections-love-and-rest/index.md

 ---

-For a long time, I was agonized by the Big Question: *what's this all for?*
+For a long time, I was agonized by the Big Questions: *what's this all for?
+Why are we here?*
 Our lives are complex and confusing, and we need something to help us navigate.

 Whole societies focus themselves on refining belief systems around this question.